By David Pierson

 The FDA says the proposed rules will give its inspectors more power to crack down on offenders during the manufacturing process rather than waiting for contaminated products to reach market.

-“This is a critical shift from the past,” said Michael Taylor, the FDA’s deputy commissioner for Foods and Veterinary Medicine.
-“We [currently] take evidence and go to court and persuade the court to act.”
+"This is a critical shift from the past," said Michael Taylor, the FDA's deputy commissioner for Foods and Veterinary Medicine.
+"We take evidence and go to court and persuade the court to act."

 The proposed rules would give the FDA "tools that permit us to act directly to detain products and suspend a facility," he said.